John Stanislaw Kubary: Biography

 Kubary was born in Warsaw on 13 November 1846, where he was raised by his stepfather and studied at the University of Warsaw.
-A participant in the January Uprising of Poles against Russian rule, Kubary ultimately fled to Germany after it failed, and in 1869 he signed a five year contract to collect for the Museum Godeffroy in Hamburg.
+A participant in the January Uprising of Poles against Russian rule, Kubary ultimately fled to Germany after it failed, and in 1869 he signed a five-year contract to collect for the Museum Godeffroy in Hamburg.

 He first spent six months living in Apia, Samoa and making trips to Fiji and Tonga while also learning Samoan and sending items back to the museum.
 In 1870 he traveled to the Ellice Islands (today Tuvalu), Gilbert Islands, and Marshall Islands, where he compiled a dictionary of the dialect spoken in the Ebon Islands.
 He led a successful response to an influenza epidemic in Palau, which created good relations between himself and the Palauans and assisted his ethnographic research.

 In 1873 he arrived in the Marshall Islands and Caroline Islands and wrote a description of the Nan Madol archaeological site.
 He collected a hundred crates of material, but most of it was lost in a shipwreck on Jaluit.
 A small amount was salvaged, and after more collecting on Jaluit and Samoa he sent 23 crates of material back to the museum.

-He arrived in Australia in 1875 and quickly became a naturalized citizen.
-He returned to Hamburg, lectured in Lviv, and renewed his contract for another five years.
+He arrived in Australia in 1875, and quickly became a naturalized citizen.
+He returned to Hamburg, lectured in Lwów (Lviv), and renewed his contract for another five years.
 He made a home on the island of Pohnpei, and used it as a base for his collecting.
 While collecting in Truk, he was informed that the Museum Godeffroy had released him from his contract due to a shortage of funds.
 He then returned to his plantation home and married Anna Yelliot.
 After a hurricane destroyed his home in 1882, he moved to Japan and worked for museums in Tokyo and Yokohama, along with collecting for museums in Leiden and Berlin.
 In 1885 he found work as an interpreter on the German warship Albatros and took over management of a plantation on Matupit.

-He traveled to Europe in 1892 and again lectured in Lviv, but returned to Polynesia after he failed to find work.
+He traveled to Europe in 1892 and again lectured in Lwów but returned to Polynesia after he failed to find work.
 He died in 1896, either on his plantation in Pohnpei, or in Manila, Philippines.